fssa-batch3/kishore.sugumar__web_project/README.md

         3. Select a product/item to view its details.
     * Expected Result:
        * The user can view the details of the selected product/item.

-### Wish List:
-* Add product (completed)
-    * Scenario 1: Successfully add product/item to wishlist
-      * Steps:
-        1. Log in as a user.
-        2. Navigate to the product listing page.
-        3. Select a product/item to wish list.
-        4. Click the "Wish list" button.
-    * Expected Result:
-        * The product/item is added to the user's wish list page.
-* Read product (completed)
-    * Scenario 1: Successfully see the product/item in the wishlist page.
-      * Steps:
-        1. Log in as a user.
-        2. Navigate to the wish list page.
-        3. View the list of available items that user added.
-    * Expected Result:
-        * The user can view the list of products/items that user wished.
-* Delete product (completed)
-    * Scenario 1: Successfully logout from the website.
-      * Steps:
-        1. Log in as a user.
-        2. Navigate to the wish list page.
-        4. In the product card click "Remove" button.
-    * Expected Result:
-        * The product removed form the wish list page.

 ### Showing Contact:
 * Read Contact
     * Scenario 1: Successfully view product/item details